 Living in the rhythm of nature, the cows on the island of Sao Miguel live the life every cow dreams of.
-The fresh meadows, natural springs, and endless green pastures make it an ideal location to produce some of the best dairy in the country.
-The island of Sao Miguel is known as the green island and with only 5% of the total land used for commercial and residential use, it leaves a lot of space for agriculture purposes.
-The region has always been recognized for its high-quality dairy products, cheeses and of course the wide variety of cows that exists here.
-There is a saying that there are more cows than people in the Azores, playing a key role in the economic viability of the region.
-The price of dairy is something that not only affects farmers but the regional economy as well since farmers cant expand or hire more employees if the price continuously falls.
+The fresh meadows, natural springs, and endless green pastures make it an ideal location to produce some of the country’s best dairies.
+The island of Sao Miguel is known as the green island, and with only 5% of the total land used for commercial and residential use, it leaves much space for agriculture purposes.
+The region has always been recognized for its high-quality dairy products, cheeses, and the wide variety of cows.
+There is a saying that there are more cows than people in the Azores, playing a vital role in the economic viability of the region.
+The price of dairy affects farmers and the regional economy since farmers can’t expand or hire more employees if the price continuously falls.
 One of the ways the Azores has been able to hedge the effects of a low price dairy market is by producing an even higher quality milk line.
-The Terra Nostra brand which was founded in the 1950’s on the island of Sao Miguel is the pioneer of this new milk program.
-The term “Terra Nostra” has always played an important role in Azorean history with some of the first books on Azorean culture and lifestyle over 4 centuries ago referring to this term, which means “Our Land”.
-Originating as a cheese company producing a high-quality export from the region, the brand has expanded into various products which now are a staple in Portuguese homes.
-The happy cow’s milk program which began in the last decade on the island of Sao Miguel follows some of the highest standards while ensuring that the cows that are part of the program are allowed to graze freely 365 days a year.
+The Terra Nostra brand, founded in the 1950s on the island of Sao Miguel, is the pioneer of this new milk program.
+The term “Terra Nostra” has always played an essential role in Azorean history, with some of the first books on Azorean culture and lifestyle over four centuries ago referring to this term, “Our Land.”
+Originating as a cheese company producing a high-quality export from the region, the brand has expanded into various products, which now are a staple in Portuguese homes.
+The happy cow’s milk program, which began in the last decade on the island of Sao Miguel, follows some of the highest standards while ensuring that the cows that are part of the program are allowed to graze freely 365 days a year.